-W hile very satisfying and inspirational, days of manual labor can take a toll.
+While very satisfying and inspirational, days of manual labor can take a toll.
 Coupled with hiking to and from work at high elevations and in widely varying temperatures, each volunteer must join with the self-assurance that they can safely complete this program.
 It is important to choose a project that matches your fitness level.
 In general, participants should be in strong physical condition, able to lift 30 pounds and hike an average of 4 miles a day.
-Each year the fitness level for our work projects will change with the needs of NPS.
-The schedule and descriptions page will provide the information needed to choose a work project tailored to your ability.
+Each year, the fitness level for our work projects will change with the needs of NPS.
+The schedule and descriptions page will provide the information needed to choose a safe and suitable project.